 The decision of when to restart the study medication needs to be balanced by the risk of haemorrhagic transformation.

 Consideration should be given to the type of event (TIA or minor stroke versus intermediate or major stroke), time from stroke onset, and presence of factors associated with increased haemorrhage risk (uncontrolled blood pressure, hyperglycaemia, thrombocytopenia, previous haemorrhagic stroke, and thrombolytic treatment).
-In general, guidelines support withholding oral anticoagulation until 1-3 days after minor stroke or TIA, 1 week after moderate stroke, 2 weeks or more after major stroke among individuals with non-valvular atrial fibrillation.
+In general, guidelines support withholding oral anticoagulation until 1-3 days after minor stroke or TIA, one week after moderate stroke, and two weeks or more after major stroke among individuals with non-valvular atrial fibrillation.